As Communist Party heads for a split, Chinese ambassador meets Nepal’s President

 Madhav Kumar Nepal replaces PM Oli as Nepal Communist Party chairman

-The Chinese Embassy spokesperson, Zhang Si had told the Kathmandu Post that China did not want the Nepal Communist Party to be in.
+The Chinese Embassy spokesperson, Zhang Si had told the Kathmandu Post that China did not want the Nepal Communist Party to be in trouble.
 He wished that the leaders would resolve differences and stay united.

 "The embassy keeps good relationships with Nepali leaders and is ready to exchange views on issues of common interest at any convenient time," he also said.